0glabs/0g-doc/docs/run-a-node/node-overview.md

 ---

 # Overview
+Want to become an active participant in the 0G network and earn rewards while you're at it? 👇

-Each node type plays a crucial role in maintaining the 0g network's functionality, from transaction validation and data storage to ensuring data availability and retrieval.
-Want to become an active participant in the 0G network and earn rewards while you're at it?
-This page is your starting point!
+Each node type plays a crucial role in maintaining the 0G network's functionality, from transaction validation and data storage to ensuring data availability and retrieval.
 Here, we'll introduce you to the various types of nodes you can run, each playing a crucial role in maintaining the network's health and security.

 ### What Nodes Can I Run?

 ##### **Validator Nodes**
-The guardians of the network, validator nodes are responsible for verifying transactions and ensuring consensus.
+The guardians of the network, validator nodes are responsible for verifying transactions, ensuring consensus, and maintaining the blockchain.
 They're essential for keeping the 0G blockchain secure and running smoothly.

 ##### **Storage Nodes**
-These nodes provide the backbone of the network's data storage capabilities.
+Unlike the Validator Nodes that focus on securing the blockchain itself, Storage Nodes focus on managing and serving data.
+They are the backbone of the network's data storage capabilities, ensuring persistence and long-term avaialbility for long-term data storage (e.g. training datasets, large AI models).
 By running a storage node, you'll be contributing to the decentralized storage of 0G data, making it accessible and resilient.

 ##### **Data Availability Services**
-Think of these as the librarians of the network.
-Data availability services ensure that data stored on the network remains readily available for retrieval whenever needed.
+DA Nodes are similar to Storage Nodes, but they are focused on immediacy and short-term accessibility to support real-time operations.
+This data is typically used by Layer 2 and rollup solutions for data availabilty and is not tpically stored long-term.
+Think of these nodes as the librarians of the network, ensuring that data stored on the network can be quickly retrieved whene needed.

 ### Why Run a Node?